LaughinStock/ECE2112_PA3/README.md

 numerical tables and time series (examining data).

 To start with this assignment we must import the numpy and pandas libraries and the *cars.csv* file into the Jupyter Notebook.
-Download first the *cars.csv* file into your computer and then move the file into your Jupyter Notebook folder.
+Download first the *cars.csv* file into your computer and then move the file into Jupyter Notebook folder.
 To import the csv file into the notebook, we are going to use the "pd.read_csv('cars.csv') function.

 ![image](https://github.com/user-attachments/assets/de60329c-ccdc-451b-ae8e-c4e443bb8838)